CZ-NIC/knot/doc/configuration.rst

 is transferable to secondary servers using common AXFR/IXFR techniques.
 *Catalog-member zone* (or just *member zone*) is a zone based on information from the catalog zone and not from configuration file/database.
+*Member properties* are some additional information related to each member zone, also distributed by the catalog zone.

 A catalog zone is handled almost in the same way as a regular zone:
 It can be configured using all the standard options (but for example